Trade Gold Trading

 2. Setting Stop Loss Crude Oil Order using Support and Resistance Levels

-Given that stop loss oil orders tend to congregate at key points, when one of these levels is touched by the crude trading price, others are set off, like dominos.
+Given that stop loss orders tend to congregate at key points, when one of these levels is touched by the crude trading price, others are set off, like dominos.
 Stop loss orders tend to accumulate just above or below resistance or support levels, respectively.

-A resistance or a support level should act like a barrier for crude trading price movement, this is why they are used to set stop losses, if this barrier is broken the crude trading price movement can go towards the opposite direction of the original oil trade, but if this barriers (support and resistance levels) are not broken the crude oil price will continue moving in the intended direction.
+A resistance or a support level should act like a barrier for crude trading price movement, this is why they are used to set stop losses, if this barrier is broken the crude trading price movement can go towards the opposite direction of the original oil trade, but if this barriers (support and resistance levels) are not broken the price will continue heading in the intended direction.

 Setting order above the resistance